gitter-badger/data-pipeline-education/README.md

 **Data Publishing and Consumption**

 6.  *Azure SQL Database* - stores the results of the Azure Machine Learning service
-7.  *Power BI* - dashboarding service containing aggregations provided by Azure Stream Analytics (data in motion) and Azure Machine Learning service results stored in Azure SQL Database (data at rest).
+7.  *Power BI* - dashboarding service containing aggregations provided by Azure Stream Analytics (data in motion) and Azure Machine Learning service results stored in Azure SQL Database (data at rest)

 ## Structure of this Repository Site
 *  Labs